arosetti/openmm_engine/README.md

 python3, pillow

-WARNING1: sprites.lod needs palette files .pal from bitmaps.lod.
-          put all those files from dest/ to dest/palettes/ manually

-WARNING2: tested on mm6,7,8 but a few files are still failing to be extracted.
+WARNING: tested on mm6,7,8 but a few files are still failing to be extracted.

 Testing
 ========
-You can play with the class methods, extract all data or search specific files. first run: ./lod_manager_test.py (extracts palettes to tmp) and then run: ./lod_archive_test.py
+You can play with the class methods, extract all data or search specific files.

+run: ./lod_test.py

 Todo
 ========